-8. Pneumococcal polysaccharide (PPSV23) vaccination
+9. Pneumococcal polysaccharide (PPSV23) vaccination

-- Vaccinate all persons with the following indications: - all adults aged 65 years and older;

-- adults younger than age 65 years with chronic lung disease (including chronic obstructive pulmonary disease, emphysema, and asthma); chronic cardiovascular diseases; diabetes mellitus; chronic renal failure; nephrotic syndrome; chronic liver disease (including cirrhosis); alcoholism; occhlear implants; cerebrospinal fluid leaks; immunocompromising conditions; and functional or anatomic asplenia (e.g., sickle cell disease and other hemoglobinopathies, congenital or acquired asplena, splenic dysfunction, or splenectomy [if elective splenectomy is planned, vaccinate at least 2 weeks before surgery]); residents of nursing homes or long-term care facilities; and - adults who smoke cigarettes. - Persons with immunocompromising conditions and other selected conditions are recommended to receive PCV13 and PPSV23 vaccines.
-See footnote #10 for information on timing of PCV13 and PPSV23 vaccinations. - · Persons with asymptomatic or symptomatic HIV infection should be vaccinated as soon as possible after their diagnosis. - When cancer chemotherapy or other immunosuppressive therapy is being considered, the interval between vaccination and initiation of immunosuppressive therapy should be at least 2 weeks.
-Vaccination during chemotherapy or radiation therapy should be avoided. - Routine use of PSV23 is not recommended for American Indians/Alaska Natives or other persons younger than age 65 years unless they have underlying medical conditions that are PPSV23 indications.
-However, public health authorities may consider recommending - PPSV23 for American Indians/Alaska Natives who are living in areas where the risk for invasive pneumococcal disease is increased. • When indicated, PPSV23 should be administered to patients who are uncertain of their vaccination status and there is no record of previous vaccination.
-When PCV13 is also indicated, a dose of PCV13 should be given first (see footnote #10).
+- When PCV13 is also indicated, PCV13 should be given first (see footnote 8). - Vaccinate all persons with the following indications: - all adults aged 65 years or older; - adults younger than 65 years with chronic lung disease (including chronic obstructive pulmonary disease, emphysema, and asthma), chronic cardiovascular diseases, diabetes mellitus, chronic renal failure, nephrotic syndrome, chronic liver disease (including cirrhosis), alcoholism, cochlear implants, cerebrospinal fluid leaks, immunocompromising conditions, and functional or anatomic asplenia (e.g., sickle cell disease and other hemoglobinopathies, congenital or acquired asplenia, splenic dysfunction, or splenectomy [if elective splenectomy is planned, vaccinate at least 2 weeks before surgery]); - residents of nursing homes or long-term care facilities; and - adults who smoke cigarettes. - Persons with immunocompromising conditions and other selected conditions are recommended to receive PCV13 and PPSV23 vaccines.
+See footnote 8 for information on timing of PCV13 and PPSV23 vaccinations. - Persons with asymptomatic or symptomatic HIV infection should be vaccinated as soon as possible after their diagnosis. - When cancer chemotherapy or other immunosuppressive therapy is being considered, the interval between vaccination and initiation of immunosuppressive therapy should be at least 2 weeks.
+Vaccination during chemotherapy or radiation therapy should be avoided. - Routine use of PPSV23 vaccine is not recommended for American Indians/ Alaska Natives or other persons younger than 65 years unless they have underlying medical conditions that are PPSV23 indications.
+However, public health authorities may consider recommending PPSV23 for American Indians/Alaska Natives who are living in areas where the risk for invasive pneumococcal disease is increased. - When indicated, PPSV23 vaccine should be administered to patients who are uncertain of their vaccination status and have no record of vaccination.

-9. Revaccination with PPSV23
+10. Revaccination with PPSV23

-- One-time revaccination 5 years after the first dose is recommended for persons aged 19 through 64 years with chronic renal failure or nephrotic syndrome; functional or anatomic asplenia (e.g., sickle cell disease or splenectomy); and for persons with immunocompromising conditions. - Persons who received 1 or 2 doses of PPSV23 before age 65 years for any indication should receive another dose of the vaccine at age 65 years or later if at least 5 years have passed since their previous dose. - No further doses are needed for persons vaccinated with PPSV23 at or after age 65 years.
+- One-time revaccination 5 years after the first dose of PPSV23 is recommended for persons aged 19 through 64 years with chronic renal failure or nephrotic syndrome, functional or anatomic asplenia (e.g., sickle cell disease or splenectomy), or immunocompromising conditions. - Persons who received 1 or 2 doses of PPSV23 before age 65 years for any indication should receive another dose of the vaccine at age 65 years or later if at least 5 years have passed since their previous dose. - No further doses of PPSV23 are needed for persons vaccinated with PPSV23 at or after age 65 years.